I'm seeing weird charges on my Stripe. Did I get hacked?

 Go to your Stripe dashboard → Developers → API keys.
 Roll the secret key immediately.
 Then in your Stripe logs, look at the charges and note: which API key made them, which IP, and from which customer session.

 **If charges are from your own key (the one you just rotated):** someone has your key.
 Search GitHub, screenshots, Replit deployments, old Heroku configs, old Vercel env.
-Securie's scan (launching this year) will walk everywhere your key might live and find every copy — join the list for a week-1 run.
+Securie can walk everywhere your key might live and find every copy.

 **If charges are from a browser session:** your app probably has an ID-swap bug (IDOR) — attacker is buying things as another user.
 Log in as a test user in your own app, check a URL like `/cart` or `/checkout`, and try changing the ID in the URL.
 If you can swap to another cart, that's the bug.